stvkoch/fluxis/README.md

         this.data = data;
       },
       doAsyncSomething: function(){
-        //sweet, if you add loading flag like appAction.wait() and in you propagate appAction.wakeup() var promise = $fetchFromService('operation', arguments);
+        //sweet, if you add loading flag like appAction.wait() and in your propagate method you can use appAction.wakeup() var promise = $fetchFromService('operation', arguments);
         promise.then(action.propagate);